Crawlability and robots.txt

 Crawlability is the degree to which search engine bots can access the pages of your site.
 It is the foundation of indexing, and a site with broken crawlability cannot rank no matter how good its content is. robots.txt is the file that controls what bots can and can’t fetch.

-How crawlers discover content
+How do crawlers discover content?

 Search engine crawlers (Googlebot, Bingbot, etc.) discover content through: